 Users need to be prudent and look out for both major and minor updates.

 WordPress is the most popular CMS in the world and its popularity is warranted due to its abundance of plugins and themes, in addition to the amount of support available for users on internet forums.
+Cardiff Web Design can help you with your needs.
+Contact us for more info about our Web Services.

 The most important factor in keeping your WordPress software up-to-date is security.